 Fun and games are of course a part of a jolly Christmas, so too making the experience of eating porridge before the ”good stuff” arrived, the host would put one ”marked” almond into the rice porridge, and whoever found it, would get a small gift.
 You were of course not allowed to stir the spoon around in it, before taking a spoonful of porridge on your plate.

-Almonds were a bit easier to get, since they were brought to Scandinavia from the mediterranean sea, and it is possible that common people also used almond in their barley porridge at Christmas.
+Almonds were a bit easier to get, since they were brought to Scandinavia from the mediterranean sea, and it is possible that common people also used almonds in their barley porridge at Christmas.

 Risengrød is also the favorite dish of Santa Claus (Danish: Julemanden) something that has often been featured in Nordic television shows about Christmas which are called a Julekalender.

-Risengrød at Christmas Eve is a tradition that is slowly dying in Scandinavia, and according to a poll from 2018, only 3% of the Danes eat Risengrød as a starter on the 24th of December.
-However, 97% of the Danes eat risalamande, but not as a starter, but as a dessert.
+Risengrød on Christmas Eve is a tradition that is slowly dying in Scandinavia, and according to a poll from 2018, only 3% of the Danes eat Risengrød as a starter on the 24th of December.
+However, 97% of the Danes eat Risalamande, not as a starter, but as a dessert.

 - 1 teaspoon salt